 So, the moral of the story, so to speak is, when writing memoir, be honest and tell the truth (we don’t need another James Frey, author of ‘A Million Little Pieces,’ which by the way, regardless of the truth, was a great book!) but also be aware of the fact that you’re only telling about one key moment or time in your life—not the whole thing—and that really, memoir rests on fictive techniques and emotional truth.
 Then come hire me to edit your memoir J

 “You said it.
 Let’s edit.”

 I do developmental book editing.
-Right now I am—happily—booked solid until August.
-IF you want a free test edit now I can do that, but I’ll have to throw you in line for Aug.
+If you want a free test edit I can do that, but I’ll have to throw you in line for June or July, 2016 for the actual edit because I’ll be out of the country from mid March to mid May.
 Cool with that?
 Have an adult novel (no sci-fi please) or memoir?
-Email me: email@example.com.
+Email me: firstname.lastname@example.org.

 Here’s the synopsis: “The Road at my Door follows protagonist Reese Cavanaugh on a dark journey to save her family without destroying herself.
 Set against the backdrop of the Cold War and the sexual revolution, Mohr examines cultural forces shaping family life in a decade of upheaval.
 Road is a perfect storm of conflicting needs and beliefs about love of self, love of another, fast-changing attitudes about sex, and the toxicity of family secrets.
 Through Reese Cavanaugh, Lori Mohr delves into the deep tension between appearance and reality, portraying a family in turmoil.”